Dispersed Camping near Mexia, TX

-Limestone Lake Park offers free primitive camping along the shores of Limestone Lake near Mexia, Texas.
-The park features lakeside spots with picnic tables, shelters, grills, and fishing access.
+Limestone Lake Park offers free dispersed camping along the shores of Limestone Lake near Mexia, Texas, with lakeside spots suited for both tents and RVs.
+The park features picnic tables, shelters, grills, and fishing access.
 Portable toilets with toilet paper are available, though no drinking water, hookups, or showers are provided.
 The campground accommodates both tents and RVs with boat-in, drive-in, and walk-in access options.

 Navigation requires attention as the GPS coordinates can be misleading.
 A camper noted, "The correct access point is from the Southeast, via the town of Marquez.
 From the four-way stop in Marquez, head North about a quarter mile and then make a left on 1146 just before D&D Hardware."
 The park prohibits campfires and alcohol.
 While popular for boating and fishing, the area remains relatively uncrowded, especially on weekdays.
 Verizon cell service is reported to be adequate throughout the park.
 Visitors should prepare for insects, particularly during warmer months.